yggdrasil-network/yggdrasil-network.github.io/services.md

 - `228:39cf:5792:fbd1:d5c7:a750:7ab9:4389` **26.1.2** - Vanilla survival server with minimal mods.
 The only rule is to not grief.
 - `201:92e3:d9df:4932:ca24:586a:4475:6e8b` or `mc.ygg.at` **1.21.1** - Vanilla survival server.
 Minimal rules and plugins.
 Fight with mobs, build beautiful buildings.
 Have a good time with your friends.
 And leave a trace in the history of this server with other users yggdrasil!
 Site: [web.mc.ygg](http://web.mc.ygg.at)
 - `203:b2b2:24a0:2e7d:a851:3786:3566:a0a3` **1.21.11** - Vanilla survival server, overworld is desert only.
 Site is [here](http://[203:b2b2:24a0:2e7d:a851:3786:3566:a0a3]/minecraft/)
+- `mc.spectresmp.srv` **Java Edition** - SpectreSMP.
+Online since 2023.
+Available on Yggdrasil and clearnet.
+  - **SMP** - Classic survival multiplayer with grief protection.
+Build, explore, and trade knowing your builds are safe.
+Grief protection enabled, land claiming.
+  - **SMP2** - No protection, but hacked clients are not allowed.

 ### Minetest